openstack/ceilometer/doc/source/admin/telemetry-measurements.rst

 .. note::

-    If storing data in Gnocchi v4.1+, derived rate_of_change metrics can be computed using Gnocchi rather than Ceilometer transformers.
-This will minimize Ceilometer memory requirements and avoid missing data when Ceilometer services restart.
+    If storing data in Gnocchi, derived rate_of_change metrics are also computed using Gnocchi in addition to Ceilometer transformers.
+It avoids missing data when Ceilometer services restart.
+    To minimize Ceilometer memory requirements transformers can be disabled.
+    These ``rate_of_change`` meters are deprecated and will be removed in default Ceilometer configuration in future release.

 OpenStack Compute is capable of collecting ``CPU`` related meters from the compute host machines.
 In order to use that you need to set the